 - Resolution on Israeli-Palestinian Coexistence: Expresses the Jewish community’s support for Israeli-Palestinian coexistence initiatives.

 The main theme throughout the Conference plenaries and workshops, regardless of session topic, was strengthening civic engagement work, which includes strong voter education during primaries, getting out the vote, serving in public offices, amplifying the voices of those more vulnerable and disconnected from power structures, and enhancing local training.

-Below are links to select videos of JCPA2018 Plenary Sessions that were broadcast via FacebookLive:
+Below are some of the JCPA2018 Plenary Sessions that were broadcast via FacebookLive:

 The Chair’s Awards Dinner presented Floyd Abrams with the Chernin Award, Susan K. Stern and Rabbi Rachel Ain each with the Tikkun Olam award, and honored Cheryl FIshbein for her outstanding role as JCPA Chair.

 The Conference ended with a call to action to convene shared tables to work across difference in the Jewish community of wide diverse opinions aimed at healing our relationships and reaffirming shared goals and mission.
 “I believe that we Jews already have the tools to respond to today’s challenges,” says JCPA Chair Cheryl Fishbein.
 “And I believe that JCPA is the organization to bring consensus to the Jewish people both locally and globally.”